Who

 My focus is on statistical ecology:

-My research often focuses on developing, evaluating, and applying modern sampling techniques and statistical modeling.
-I am perhaps a generalist in this regard.
-I do not focus on a single class of statistics or statistical models.
+My research often includes developing, evaluating, and applying modern sampling techniques and statistical modeling.
+I am perhaps a generalist in this regard, as I do not focus on a single class of statistics or statistical models.

 I teach two graduate courses at Colorado State University, FW670: Wildlife Ecology Modeling and FW552: Applied Sampling for Fish and Wildlife Studies.
 These courses emphasize the theory and practice of sampling, estimation, and statistical modeling relevant to fish and wildlife ecology and management.